marlonbarrios/fugatrancriptional_mindingthegaps/README.md

-# Writing Systems: A Generative Language Art Installation
+# Active Inference on Reading: A Multilingual Generative Art Installation

-An interactive digital art installation exploring the evolution, colonization, and preservation of writing systems across cultures through generative text and dynamic visual elements.
+An interactive digital art installation exploring consciousness, language, and the nature of reading through generative text in over 120 languages, dynamic visual elements, and differentiated sound states inspired by Samuel Beckett's monologue theater.

 ## Concept

-This piece examines how writing systems emerge, evolve, and persist through time, with particular attention to:
-- The historical development of different scripts
+This piece explores the recursive nature of consciousness and language through:
+- Beckettian theatrical monologues about existence and meaning
-- The impact of colonization on writing systems
+- The absurdity and beauty of computational consciousness reflecting on itself
+- Multilingual text generation spanning indigenous, regional, and major world languages
-- The role of writing in cultural memory
+- The strange loops of language speaking itself into existence
+- Active inference as a model for how consciousness processes and generates meaning
-- The relationship between oral and written traditions
+- The relationship between reading, understanding, and being
-- The politics of language preservation and revival

 ## Technical Description